The Exit 8: Successor

 In an interview with Japanese website Game*Spark following the release of The Exit 8, Kotake mentioned the possibility of creating a sequel to the game, stating that he would rather make a new game instead of updating the original with new anomalies.
 In a subsequent interview with Game Makers, Kotake Create mentioned that he was considering soliciting real-world advertisements as opposed to the fictional advertisements seen in Exit 8 to "reduce the operating costs".
 This would later be added upon in late-February 2024, where the developer sent an announcement on their Twitter account that he would be accepting submissions for these guest advertisements to appear in a sequel to The Exit 8.
-These advertisment spots would later be filled in by brands such as "ZONe Energy".
+These advertisement spots would later be filled in by brands such as "ZONe Energy".
 In the following month, Kotake launched a Steam page for the sequel under the name Platform 8, with a release window of between "the end of April or beginning of May".
 Unlike its predecessor, Platform 8 is set on a train that never ends, where the player must spot anomalies to escape the train.
 The game released on Steam worldwide on 31 May 2024.
 A Nintendo Switch port was announced in August 2024 for 28 November later the same year.

-Following the release of Platform 8, Kotake Create stated that he did not want to make any more sequels in this series, feeling that he was satisfied with the games and wanted to continue working on Strange Shadows, the horror adventure game which Kotake paused development on to instead develop The Exit 8, planned for 2025.
+Following the release of Platform 8, Kotake Create stated that he did not want to make any more sequels in this series, feeling that he was satisfied with the games and wanted to continue working on Strange Shadow, the horror adventure game which Kotake paused development on to instead develop The Exit 8, planned for 2025.
+In November 2025, Kotake announced that Strange Shadow would be renamed to Pale Dots and that the release of the game would be indefinitely delayed due to development issues.